SzilviaDeahl/practice-at-home/README.md

 Given I have an instance of the Editor object
 And that instance has a `lines` property with a length of 3 And I add another line to that object
-Then the length of the lines property should be 4
+Then the length of `lines` is 4
 ```

 ### User can print all the lines of a given editor
 ### #3
 ```
 When I call the `toString` function on the object
-Then that object's lines should be returned as a string.
+Then that object's lines are returned as a string.
-And, each line should start with a new line
+And each line starts with a new line (line break)
 ```

 ### User can remove lines from an editor